SublimeLinter/SublimeLinter-jsxhint/README.md

 1. If you are using `nvm` and `zsh`, ensure that the line to load `nvm` is in `.zshenv` and not `.zshrc`.

+### Linter configuration
+In order for `jsxhint` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
+Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.

-Once jsxhint is installed, you can proceed to install the SublimeLinter-jsxhint plugin if it is not yet installed.
+Once `jsxhint` is installed and configured, you can proceed to install the SublimeLinter-jsxhint plugin if it is not yet installed.

 ### Notes
 SublimeLinter-jsxhint relies on a few modifications to CondeNast's jsxhint that are in an outstanding [pull request](https://github.com/CondeNast/JSXHint/pull/9).
 It assumes an API identical to `jshint`.
 Once it is merged, I will update this readme and advocate installation via `npm install -g jsxhint`.

 ### Plugin installation